101 NYC Engagement Photo Locations

 15. Trefoil Arch

-Trefoil Arch is an underpass that is surrounded by beautiful lush greenery that makes it a picturesque location in Central Park.
+Trefoil Arch is an underpass surrounded by beautiful lush greenery, making it a picturesque location in Central Park.

 16. Inscope Arch